 Copy of Out Of State registration card and the 5051 paper receipt from the SC Department of Motor Vehicle verifying the vehicle license plate had been turned into the SC Department of Motor Vehicle.

-Copy of the Bill of Sale or the front and back of title and the 5051 paper receipt from the SC Department of Motor Vehicle verifying the vehicle license plate has been turned into the SC Department of Motor Vehicle.
+Copy of the Bill of Sale or the front and back of the title and the 5051 paper receipt from the SC Department of Motor Vehicle verifying the vehicle license plate has been turned into the SC Department of Motor Vehicle.
 If the license plate had been transferred, no refund applies.

 For more information please call (803) 576-2600.